-The proposed Near Southeast Area Plan updates the future context guidance to the General Urban neighborhood context.
-The proposed G-MU-5 is a district within the General Urban context, consistent with the updated future context.
+Similar to Blueprint Denver, the Near Southeast Area Plan identifies the future context as General Urban.
+The proposed G-MU-5 is a district within the General Urban context, consistent with the future context.

-The proposed Near Southeast Area Plan updates the future neighborhood context for the office properties along Iliff Avenue from Districts to Suburban.
-The proposed S-MU-3 is a zone district within the Suburban context in the Denver Zoning Code.
+Similar to Blueprint Denver, the Near Southeast Area Plan identifies the future context as General Urban.
+The proposed G-MX-3 is a zone district within the General Urban context in the Denver Zoning Code, consistent with the future context.

-This staff report analyzes the application as originally submitted in March of 2023 which proposes a change in context of this property from Districts to Suburban.
+Note: the application as originally submitted in March of 2023 proposed a change in context of this property from Districts to Suburban.
+Staff analyzed the original request of S-MU-3 against Near Southeast Area Plan guidance and found that this zone districts complied with the future neighborhood context.
 However, during the Planning Board Public Hearing on April 19th, the Board approved the Near Southeast Area Plan, with the condition that the future neighborhood context of this property be updated to General Urban.
-Staff finds that the S-MU-3 district would be consistent with this plan guidance as it would result in building forms and uses that further the vision a Suburban multi-unit context.
-However, the Councilmember also intends to request a modification of the rezoning application to be more consistent with this updated guidance.

-The proposed Near Southeast Area Plan updates the future neighborhood context from Suburban to General Urban, and G-RO-3 is a district within the General Urban context in the Denver Zoning Code.
+Similar to Blueprint Denver, the Near Southeast Area Plan identifies the future context as General Urban.
+The G-RO-3 zone district is a district within the General Urban context in the Denver Zoning Code, consistent with the future context.